-- Any related decisions and exemptions from Flag State requirements.
-[Refer to the requirements and associated guidance for floating production, drilling and accommodations installations under section 151 of the Framework Regulations.
-Other types of vessels should also submit this information in relation to any IMO Code that has been adopted or for which has been incorporated into either the OHS or Framework Regulations] - Any regulatory exemptions or substitutions that have been approved by the CSO. - Any CSO approvals of relevant sections of the OHS Regulations. - Any conditions or commitments related to safety identified by the operator, Regulator or other authority located in any associated: - Development Plan - Environmental Assessment (under the Accord Acts or under the Canadian Environmental Assessment Act) - Impact Assessment (under the Impact Assessment Act)
+- For an installation or vessel, any related decisions and exemptions from flag state requirements.
+[Refer to the requirements and associated guidance for foreign floating production, drilling and accommodations installations under section 151 of the Framework Regulations.
+Other types of vessels should also submit this information in relation to any IMO code that has been adopted or for which has been incorporated by reference into either the OHS Regulations or the Framework Regulations.] - Any regulatory exemptions or substitutions that have been approved by the CSO. - Any CSO approvals under relevant sections of the OHS Regulations. - Any conditions or commitments related to safety identified by the operator, the Regulator, or another authority that are documented in any associated: - Development Plan - Environmental Assessment (under the Accord Acts or under the Canadian Environmental Assessment Act) - Impact Assessment (under the Impact Assessment Act)